trilogyinteractive/rails-trash/README.md

 ## Usage

-Add to your posts the `deleted_at` attribute:
+Add to your entries the `deleted_at` attribute:

     add_column :entries, :deleted_at, :timestamp

-And use it on your controllers.
+And use it on your models.

     class Post < ActiveRecord::Base
       has_trash